Vasily I of Moscow: Domestic policy

 During his reign, feudal landownership kept growing.
 With the growth of princely authority in Moscow, the judicial powers of landowners were partially diminished and transferred to Vasily's deputies and heads of volosts.

-Russian (East Slavic) chronicles speak of a monk, Lazar the Serb, newly arrived from Serbia, inventing and building a clock on a tower in the Grand Prince's palace in Moscow behind the Cathedral of the Annunciation at the request of Vasily I, in 1404.
-It was the first ever mechanical clock in Russia, and also the country's first public clock.
+Chronicles speak of a monk called Lazar the Serb who arrived from Serbia, inventing and building a clock on a tower in the Grand Prince's Terem Palace in Moscow behind the Cathedral of the Annunciation at the request of Vasily I, in 1404.
+It was the first ever mechanical clock in Moscow and the first in any Russian city.
 It was among the first ten such advanced clocks in Europe, and was regarded as a technical miracle at the time.

-The most important ecclesiastical event of the reign was the elevation of the Bulgarian, Gregory Tsamblak, to the metropolitan see of Kiev by Vytautas, grand-duke of Lithuania; the immediate political consequence of which was the weakening of the hold of Moscow on the south-western Russian states.
+The most important ecclesiastical event of the reign was the elevation of the Bulgarian, Gregory Tsamblak, to the metropolitan see of Kiev by Vytautas, grand-duke of Lithuania; the immediate political consequence of which was the weakening of the hold of Moscow on southwestern Rus'.

 Marriage and children

-Vasily married Sophia of Lithuania, a daughter of Vytautas the Great and his wife, Anna.
+Vasily married Sophia of Lithuania, the only child of Vytautas the Great and his wife, Anna.
 They had nine known children, five boys (of which only one survived to mature adulthood) and four girls: